DianaMLaC/faebook/README.md

 ## Summary

-**Faebook** is a fully real-time social-networking site inspired by [Facebook](https://www.facebook.com) and tailored for characters of Zodiac Academy books.
-In **Faebook**, users are assigned a zodiac sign based on their date of birth provided during signup.
-The "About Me" section features unique details such as a fae's power elements, magic order and academy house, replacing the traditional fields like education, hometown, and workplace found on Facebook.
+**Faebook** is a real-time, immersive social networking site inspired by [Facebook](https://www.facebook.com) and uniquely tailored for fans of the Zodiac Academy book series by Caroline Peckham and Susanne Valenti.
+In this magical world, users are assigned a zodiac sign based on their date of birth during signup, which determines their "House" and magical attributes, creating a personalized and thematic experience.
+The "About Me" section is enriched with fields such as a fae's Power Elements, Magic Order, and Academy House, replacing the traditional fields like education, hometown, and workplace found on Facebook.

-**Faebook** is deployed using [Fly](https://fly.io/)
+## Live Demo

+Explore **Faebook** live at [faebook.fly.dev](https://faebook.fly.dev).
+For the best experience, try logging in as one of the characters from the Zodiac Academy universe.
+Otherwise, enjoy creating your own account and exploring the features!

 ### Back End